omarmiatello/telegram-api-generator/example/telegram.md

     KeyboardButtonPollType(type: String)

 <p>Upon receiving a message with this object, Telegram clients will remove the current custom keyboard and display the default letter-keyboard.
 By default, custom keyboards are displayed until a new keyboard is sent by a bot.
-An exception is made for one-time keyboards that are hidden immediately after the user presses a button (see <a href="#replykeyboardmarkup">ReplyKeyboardMarkup</a>).</p>
+An exception is made for one-time keyboards that are hidden immediately after the user presses a button (see <a href="#replykeyboardmarkup">ReplyKeyboardMarkup</a>).
+Not supported in channels and for messages sent on behalf of a Telegram Business account.</p>

     ReplyKeyboardRemove(remove_keyboard: Boolean, selective: Boolean)